georgewatson/spookify/README.md

 Also supports a limited festive dictionary

+## Installation

+This project is available [on PyPI](https://pypi.org/project/spookify/);
+install using
+* `pip install spookify`

+Or clone this repo and build it yourself, if you prefer.

 Non-standard dependencies:
 * [jellyfish](https://github.com/jamesturk/jellyfish)
   `pip install jellyfish`

+## Usage

+Once installed through pip, run using
+* `python3 -m spookify [name]`

+If no name is provided on the command line, the script will run in REPL mode, allowing many names to be generated in a single session.
+This also allows the selection of alternative dictionaries.

 ## Examples:
 * George Watson ⇒ Ge-ogre Bats-on